Valhalla train crash: Background

+Crash

+At 6 p.m.
+Ellen Schaeffer Brody, 49, of Edgemont, finished her shift at a jewelry store in downtown Chappaqua.
+She drove her 2011 Mercedes-Benz ML350 SUV south in order to meet a potential client for her bookkeeping business in Scarsdale.
+Before leaving work, she had texted the client she was running late.
+This delay required her to deviate from her usual route home into an area she did not know well.

-Cell phone records show that Brody's husband, Alan, called and spoke to her for almost nine minutes at 6:11, during which time she was apparently still on the Taconic.
-He told investigators later that during the call he gave her directions to the Scarsdale meeting; other than complaining about a cable bill they both felt was too high, there was nothing out of the ordinary about the conversation.
-It could not be determined if she had the phone on speaker, which would have allowed her to keep both hands on the wheel, but according to Alan, the ML350 was equipped with software that automatically detected the phone if it was in the vehicle and put it on speaker.
-Alan, who had once worked as a conductor in his native South Africa, did not believe she was familiar with the area through which she was driving, or that she was familiar with grade crossings.
+Alan Brody called his wife at 6:11.
+During the call he gave her directions to Scarsdale, telling her to get off the Saw Mill River Parkway—her usual route south from Chappaqua—at the exit with the Taconic and follow it to the Bronx River Parkway.
+It could not be determined if she had the phone on speaker, which would have allowed her to keep both hands on the wheel.
+But according to Alan, the ML350 was equipped with software that automatically detected the phone if it was in the vehicle and put it on speaker.
+Alan did not believe she was familiar with both the area she was driving through, or with grade crossings.

-The call was dropped at 6:19; Alan was not sure if it was because his phone or his wife's had lost power.
-Shortly afterwards she apparently reached the site of the road accident at the Lakeview intersection and took the detour for reasons unknown.
-Behind her was a vehicle driven by Rick Hope of Yorktown Heights, returning home from his job in White Plains.
+The call was dropped at 6:19.
+Shortly afterwards Ellen apparently reached the site of the road accident at the Lakeview intersection, still closed, and took the detour.
+The National Transportation Safety Board (NTSB) later theorized she was hoping the accident would have been cleared enough to allow her to return to the southbound Taconic.
+She turned west, then north up Commerce Street, towards the intersection she had previously passed.
+Behind her was a vehicle driven by Rick Hope of Yorktown Heights, returning from his job in White Plains.
 He told the investigators that traffic was stop-and-go on Lakeview and Commerce.
-Both Hope and Brody had stopped for a few seconds at the grade crossing.
+Both Hope and Brody stopped for a few seconds at the grade crossing.

-At the grade crossing, Train 659 was approaching on the western track.
+At the grade crossing, train 659 was approaching on the western track.
 The crossing gates descended, warning lights began flashing and, according to Hope, bells began ringing.
-Hope says Brody's SUV was in front of the gate as it descended, but not on the tracks.
+Hope said Brody's SUV was in front of the gate as it descended, but not on the tracks.
 The crossing gate struck the top of Brody's SUV before sliding down its rear and becoming stuck.
 Hope backed up to give her room to do the same.
-He instead saw Brody get out of the car and walk to the rear, apparently trying to free it.
+He instead saw Brody get out of the SUV and walk to the rear, apparently trying to free it.
 "She wasn't in a hurry at all, but she had to have known that a train was coming," he said.

-At the head of the train, Smalls told investigators he first noticed something reflecting light from within the crossing when it was 1200 ft ahead.
-He soon realized it was from a vehicle fouling the tracks, and immediately hit the air brakes and sounded the horn, earlier than he would have been required to take the latter action if the tracks appeared clear, in the hope that the vehicle would hear it and leave since he knew he could not stop the train in time.
+Smalls, at the head of the train, told investigators he first noticed something reflecting light from within the crossing when it was 1200 ft ahead.
+He realized it was from a vehicle fouling the tracks, and immediately hit the emergency brakes and sounded the horn, earlier than he would have had the tracks been clear.
+Smalls hoped that the vehicle would hear it and leave since he knew he could not stop the train in time.